 Saturday, May 29, 1982 — 1:30 pm

-Sally and I walked to Fort Wilderness.
-We were near the horse corral when I spotted an Olive-sided Flycatcher on the top of a tall, dead birch trunk in the corral.
-It flew to the top of a dead birch near the barn then off out of sight.
+My wife and I spotted an Olive-sided Flycatcher on the top of a tall, dead birch trunk in a horse corral.
+It flew to the top of a dead birch near a barn, then off out of sight.
 I next saw it in the top of a birch in front of the barn with a large dragonfly in its bill.
 It swallowed the dragonfly with difficulty, looked around for a while, then took off over the nearby woods.

 I didn’t hear it sing, but I did see the white tufts below its wings.
 It was larger than an empidonax, with a dark gray/green back and head, and a large bill.
 It had a white throat and a smeary gray chest with a white streak down the center.